USEPA/EPATADA-PFAS-SW/README.md

 -	Data Import: PFAS dataset from data pull (data_export.csv) imported.
 -	Change characteristicName to figure-friendly abbreviations.
 ### 2. Harmonize state name, location, and state codes
--	Load state codes: state_codes.txt
+-	Load state codes: (state_codes.txt)
 -	Load in shape file (.shp) of United States for later plotting
 ### 3. Filter Data for PFAS Compounds: Pull only samples we can identify as surface water and tissue for the pre-selected PFAS
--	Filter by Media and MediaSubdivisionName: Retain only records from surface water samples and tissue samples.
+-	Filter by (Media) and (MediaSubdivisionName): Retain only records from surface water samples and tissue samples.
 -	Filter by Compound: Ensure samples are from a predefined list of PFAS compounds (perfluorooctanoic acid and perfluorooctanesulfonate).
 -	Harmonize Names: Abbreviate specific PFAS compound names for consistency.
 ### 4. Preparing Initial Summary Maps with Unfiltered Data